 Efficiency Research Programme A programme involving research into ideas on the new ways of thinking that generate new knowledge, with a focus on labour productivity and workforce retention within health and social care

-- Up to £500,000 was awarded to three experienced research teams for projects completed over three to five years.
+- Up to £500,000 was awarded to experienced research teams for projects completed over three to five years.

 The Institute for Fiscal Studies (IFS) research team will investigate how public money is allocated across health and social care services for older people with different types of needs, and the effec...

 The Frontier Economics project examined whether GPs who are involved in training, commissioning and other initiatives achieve better outcomes for patients with long-term conditions, and contribute to ...

 Health Foundation @HealthFdn

 We’ve partnered with @NHSConfed and @AHSNNetwork to form part of the #NHSReset campaign, and explore how the health… https://t.co/Al8ykU87zGFollow us on Twitter